Core Endpoint

 • Confusing sources with categories

-• Treating qdr:h as truly hourly precision; SearXNG collapses it to day
+• Treating qdr:h as truly hourly precision; the backend collapses it to day

 • Sending plainText or json in scrapeOptions.formats — use /v1/scrape for those